mtrk-dev/.github/profile/README.md

   <img src="MtrkTutoViewer.jpg" width="886"/>
 </p>

-- Load the mtrk viewer in a web browser at the URL `127.0.0.1:6010` (please check your port with "vagrant port" if this is not working).
+- Load the mtrk viewer in a web browser at the URL `127.0.0.1:6010` (please check your port with `vagrant port` if this is not working).
 - Upload the "gre2d.mtrk" file.
 - Use the zoom options to zoom on an elementary pattern of the sequence.
 - Hover over RF pulses, gradients, and ADC events to check their names and amplitudes.